Romain Cosson

 Some Talks

 I am interested by exploration problems.
-In the animation above, a team of 30 robots is exploring a tree-maze embedded in an 300x300 square.
+In the video above, a team of 30 robots is exploring a tree-maze embedded in a 300x300 square.
 Unexplored nodes are shaded.
-The robots also leave a shaded trail behind them.